Safeguarding, Child Protection & Anti-Bullying

-- Seek advice and refer to social services if we are concerned about the safety of any child and believe that they are at immediate risk of harm- without talking to you- this is a statutory duty- see information below
+- Seek advice and refer to social services if we are concerned about the safety of any child and believe that they are at immediate risk of harm- without talking to you- this is a statutory duty- see the section Child Protection Summary below

 Please report any concerns you may have, in confidence to the Headteacher (DSL) or to one of the Deputy Leads in school.
 Our Safeguarding and Child Protection policy is available to read here